TNTurnerLab/PYRUS/README.md

 	-p:

   		Input an ending pattern for files found inside the directory in "-d" flag.
 Must be the
-		endding pattern of the file.
+		ending pattern of the file.
 Can also be used to specify a specific file from a directory.

     			default=.bed.gz	Ex: -d /path/to/dir/ -p .t1.cn.bed.gz	Ex: -d /path/to/dir/ -p exact.t1.cn.bed.gz

 -a	:

 Flag used if user would like to add an annotation track using a bedfile.
-The default color settings or the annotation track is a red fill, black boarder, and Exon as the name,
+The default color settings or the annotation track is a red fill, black border, and Exon as the name,

 * default=NULL
 * ex: -a exonbedfile.bed